djipco/webmidi/website/api/classes/Message.md

 **Attributes**: read-only<br />

-An array of the the data byte(s) of the MIDI message.
+An array of the the data byte(s) of the MIDI message (as opposed to the status byte).
 When the message is a system exclusive message (sysex), `dataBytes` explicitly excludes the manufacturer ID and the sysex end byte so only the actual data is included.

 ### `.isChannelMessage` {#isChannelMessage}